fountain of wisdom • visiting france & paris

 » French people so highly regard taste and quality.
 Clothing is one way you have to denote your taste.
 It is NOT a way to show off how much money you have.
 Your attire is about taste rather than money.

-» Compliments on the appearance of a person you recently met is inappropriate.
+» Compliments on the appearance of a person you recently met is highly inappropriate.

 » Assuming there is a reason, it is well-received to present a tastefully-designed card displaying contact information.
 Do not present a card meant or intended for business!